leynos/el-takeaway/README.md

 Where command is one of:

+### pull

-pull - retrieve the latest published articles from a given user:
+Retrieve the latest published articles from a given user:

     et pull username